jayavaidy/LTTSMiniProj_Connect4/README.md

 ![Connect 4](http://www.abstractstrategy.com/connect-four.jpg)

 ## Rules
 The game consists of a 6x7 grid.
 Each player is assigned a coin of a particular colour.
-The aim to place four coins consecutively (horizontally, vertically or diagonally) to win.
+The aim is to place four coins consecutively (horizontally, vertically or diagonally) to win.

 This is a digital recreation of the same game.